filecoin-project/FIPs/_fips/fip-commit-expired-deals.md

 ## Incentive Considerations
 <!--All FIPs must contain a section that discusses the incentive implications/considerations relative to the proposed change.
 Include information that might be important for incentive discussion.
 A discussion on how the proposed change will incentivize reliable and useful storage is required.
 FIP submissions missing the "Incentive Considerations" section will be rejected.
 An FIP cannot proceed to status "Final" without a Incentive Considerations discussion deemed sufficient by the reviewers.-->
-- Although this construction can't prevent using different PieceCids then originally specified in PublishStorageDeals for a DealID it is not rational to do this so it is not a problem for the protocol.
+There is an incentive consideration related to [this conversation](https://github.com/filecoin-project/FIPs/issues/57).
+If designed incorrectly this proposal could allow arbitrary data setting without participating in the filecoin economy at the storage market layer.
+For this reason this proposal restricts expired deal id specification to the deal ids already validated at precommit.
+This prevents storage providers from specifying arbitrary unrelated expired deal ids from different storage providers that did not require market interaction from the storage provider.
+Note that this proposal can't prevent using different PieceCids then originally specified in PublishStorageDeals for a DealID.
+However doing so does not impact desired storage market interaction requirements as a storage provider would need to seal the true data and publish a deal for the overwritten data anyway

-- After this proposal deal clients will not have a guaranteed burn of precommit deposit by the miner if their deal id is included in precommit but not activated.
+After this proposal deal clients will not have a guaranteed burn of precommit deposit by the miner if their deal id is included in precommit but not activated.
 This removes a stronger disincentive for storage providers to not let deals expire before committment.
+TODO: this needs cryptoecon analysis and sign off

+Sector weights must be recalculated without expired deals to fairly reduce miner power from including deals no longer being proven.

+Recalculating weights at commit time instead of precommit time will slightly increase sector power since the deadspace with no deals active between precommit and commit will be removed from the sector weight calculation.
+TODO: this needs cryptoecon analysis and sign off

 ## Product Considerations
 <!--All FIPs must contain a section that discusses the product implications/considerations relative to the proposed change.
 Include information that might be important for product discussion.
 A discussion on how the proposed change will enable better storage-related goods and services to be developed on Filecoin.
 FIP submissions missing the "Product Considerations" section will be rejected.
 An FIP cannot proceed to status "Final" without a Product Considerations discussion deemed sufficient by the reviewers.-->
 Storage provider software will need to change slightly to create correct parameters for sector committment methods.
+The only requirement is adding a new empty param for expired deals.
 Storage provider software will be able to use this new argument to provide more cost efficient error handling by explicitly listing deals as expired and committing the sector instead of letting the sector drop and burning precommit deposit.
+However this is not a requirement at time of upgrade.

 ## Implementation
 <!--The implementations must be completed before any core FIP is given status "Final", but it need not be completed before the FIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->